DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/SupportMaintenance.md

 ## Feature

 Feature **DXC Support and Maintenance** enables functionality that is required for DXC to provide the best possible support. <br>
-By enabling this feature, you are agreeing to DXC's [Terms and Conditions](https://dxc.com/au/en/practices/microsoft/end-user-license-agreement) for the support and maintenance of DXC Products.
-We may update this agreement at any time.
+By enabling this feature, you are agreeing to DXC's [Terms and Conditions](https://dxc.com/au/en/practices/microsoft/end-user-license-agreement) for the support and maintenance of DXC Products.  <br>
+We may update this agreement at any time.  <br>
 Please visit the page periodically to check for updates.